Dr Sandra Pertek

 Biography

-In her PhD, Sandra explored the intersection of religion and the continuum of violence in forced migration in Turkey and Tunisia, integrating intersectional and ecological approaches.
-Her thesis conceptualised religion as a multidimensional factor—both an intersectional vulnerability and a primary coping resource—across different stages of forced migration.
-Currently, Sandra leads the the £1.3m UKRI-funded research initiative, Making Aid Work for Displaced Women, which investigates how better integration of Islamic philanthropy and the international humanitarian system can improve outcomes for displaced women.
-She is committed to multi-stakeholder engagement and the development of innovative solutions to global forced displacement.
+In her PhD studentship (School of Social Policy), Sandra explored the intersection of religion and the continuum of gendered violence in forced migration in Turkey and Tunisia, integrating intersectional and ecological approaches.
+Her thesis conceptualised religion as a multidimensional factor - intersectional vulnerability and a primary resilience resource across different stages of forced migration.
+She has led several studies across the Middle East, Africa, and Europe, including the “Protecting Forcibly Displaced Women and Girls in the Muslim World” project, the “Ukrainian Refugees at Risk” project in Poland and Ukraine, the “Untold Migrant Stories” project in the Mediterranean, and the “Forced Migration, SGBV, and COVID-19” study.
+As the SEREDA Impact and Policy Fellow, in partnership with the Women’s Refugee Commission, she coordinated a multi-stakeholder Geneva-based roundtable to enhance protection in forced migration and undertook a joint technical assignment on sexual and gender-based violence (SGBV) and migration with the International Federation of Red Cross and Red Crescent Societies (IFRC).
+Currently, Sandra leads an interdisciplinary and policy-oriented, £1.3m UKRI-funded research initiative, Making Aid Work for Displaced Women, which investigates how better integration of Islamic philanthropy and the international humanitarian system can improve outcomes for displaced women.

 With over a decade of experience as a gender and social development specialist in humanitarian, development, and migration settings, Sandra has consulted for various governmental, inter-governmental, and non-governmental organisations.
 For example, for the Home Office UK, she developed a Theory of Change (TOC) for integration, along with TOC guide notes based on the Indicators of Integration framework.
 In collaboration with GIZ, she conducted religious and traditional actor mapping in Zambia for a violence prevention programme in Southern Africa.
 For the Islamic Development Bank, she co-developed resources to integrate gender sensitivity into Islamic microfinance programmes for women.
-She also provided technical support and training for the European Commission on how to engage with religion, gender, and violence, and has collaborated with the Danish Human Rights Institute, UNHCR, and the Organisation of Islamic Cooperation (OIC) on policy and capacity-building initiatives.
+She also provided technical support to the European Commission on how to engage with religion, gender, and violence and has collaborated with the Danish Human Rights Institute, UNHCR, and the Organisation of Islamic Cooperation (OIC) on policy and capacity-building initiatives.

 She has published articles on gender, religion and forced migration in leading journals and co-authored the monograph, ‘On the Significance of Religion in Violence Against Women and Girls’ (Routledge).
-Her new monograph, ‘Violence against Women, religion and Forced Displacement: Experiences and Humanitarian Responses’, is underway.
+Her new monograph, ‘Violence against Women, Religion and Forced Displacement: Experiences and Humanitarian Responses’, is underway.
 Sandra also guest lectures at various academic institutions.

-She holds a PhD in Gender, Religion and Forced Migration from the University of Birmingham, MSc in Social Development Practice from University College London and BA in European Studies from the University of Warsaw.
+She holds PhD in Gender, Religion and Forced Migration from the University of Birmingham, MSc in Social Development Practice from University College London and BA in European Studies from the University of Warsaw.

 Teaching